daveprowse/vac-course/lab-09/09-instructions.md

 Now sign in to Vault with the root token displayed when you started the dev server in the CLI.

-Once signed in you should see the cubbyhole and secret/ secrets engine for the root account.
+Once signed in you should see the cubbyhole secrets engine for the root account, and the secret/ secrets engine.

 ### Analyze the system from the CLI
 Go to the terminal and run the `vault status` command if you didn't already.